This a welcome time to cherish sandcastles at the beach, woodland hikes, cool drinks on the deck and, of course, fantastically fresh food.

 But how do you get started?
 Where can you find seasonal produce?
 And what should you eat?

 From May to October, it’s fairly simple to determine what is in season.
-All it takes is a quick visit to your local farmers market.
+All it takes is a quick visit to your local farm market.
 You can also sign up for a farm share or a community supported agriculture group, commonly referred to as a CSA.

 That’s an experience I will never forget: my first year as a CSA member.
-(If that term is new to you, a CSA is a program in which you purchase a farm share for a season and, in turn, the farm shares a portion of their crop yield with you.).
+(If that term is new to you, a CSA is a program in which you purchase a farm share for a season and, in turn, the farm shares a portion of their crop yield with you.)